yiisoft/yii2-twig/docs/guide/template-syntax.md

 {{ myObject.my_function({'a' : 'b'}) }}
 ```

-In case you don't need result you shoud use `void` wrapper:
+In case you don't need result you should use `void` wrapper:

 ```twig
 {{ void(my_function({'a' : 'b'})) }}